 - Transforming HR into a critical supporter of key business initiatives

 Our keynote presentations, fireside chats, panel sessions, and networking breaks will provide you with actionable takeaways to bring back to the office, as well as the opportunity to both strengthen and expand your network of peers.

-We look forward to hosting you alongside our community of Fortune 500 HR leaders hailing from the Southern California and beyond!
+We look forward to hosting you alongside our community of Fortune 500 HR leaders hailing from the heart of Atlanta and beyond!